53

 • LinkedIn

-Good website performance, especially when it comes to commerce, can be the difference between a sale and an abandoned cart.
-Google has standardized the concept of Lighthouse scores, which measure how well a web page performs from a real-user and search-engine perspective.
+Good website performance—especially for commerce—can be the difference between a completed purchase and an abandoned cart.
+Google has standardized the concept of Lighthouse scores, which measure how well a web page performs from both a real-user and search engine perspective.

-Simply put, the higher the score, the better, and 100 is the best.
+Simply put, the higher the score, the better—and 100 is the best possible score.

-These are real numbers from a production website using Sitecore AI and Sitecore OrderCloud
+The following results represent real performance metrics from a production website built using Sitecore AI and Sitecore OrderCloud.

 The setup